Guadalajara, Spain: Politics and administration

 Guadalajara is a municipality, the basic level of local division in Spain.
 The Ayuntamiento is the body charged with the municipal government and administration.
 The Plenary of the ayuntamiento is formed by 25 elected municipal councillors, who in turn invest the mayor.
-The last municipal election took place on 26 May 2019.
-Since June 2019, the current mayor is Alberto Rojo Blas (Spanish Socialist Workers' Party).
+The last municipal election took place on 28 May 2023.
+Since June 2023, the current mayor is Ana Guarinos López (People's Party).

 Demographics

 Urban area

 The 2020 report on urban areas in Spain published by the Ministry of Transports, Mobility and Urban Agenda identifies an urban area formed by the municipality of Guadalajara together with the neighbouring municipalities of Azuqueca de Henares, Alovera, Cabanillas del Campo, Marchamalo, Villanueva de la Torre and Chiloeches, with a population of 161,683 (2019).